 Our attorneys have helped investors recover millions of dollars.

-Seasoned in securities regulations and FINRA arbitration, the Business Trial Group attorneys have helped investors recover millions of dollars in losses sustained by securities fraud.
-Our contingency-fee model means that you will have experienced representation without the burden of hourly fees.
-Doing so levels the playing field between investors and powerful securities firms and ensures a fair trial or arbitration process.
+The Business Trial Group attorneys have helped investors recover millions of dollars in losses sustained by securities fraud.
+With a staff of nearly 2,000 across the country and a contingency-fee model, our firm provides clients all the benefits of a large firm without the burden of hourly fees.
+Doing so levels the playing field between investors and the powerful securities firms and ensures a fair trial or arbitration process.

 Investments always pose a risk, but investors do not have to accept deceit or negligence on the part of an adviser or brokerage firm.
 If you are the victim of stockbroker misconduct, contact the Business Trial Group for a free case review.

-Securities regulations center on the “fiduciary duty” that advisers and brokerage firms owe their clients.
-This duty arises out of security professionals’ superior financial knowledge compared to the average investor, and the resulting potential for abuse.
-A fiduciary duty requires advisers to act in their client’s best interests and not to benefit themselves.
+Securities regulations revolve around the “fiduciary duty” that advisers and brokerage firms owe their clients.
+This duty arises out of financial professionals’ superior financial knowledge compared to the average investor, and the resulting potential for abuse.
+A fiduciary duty requires advisers to act in their client’s best interests.

 FINRA arbitration usually takes a little over one year from the time the claim is filed until a decision is reached.
 Importantly, FINRA requires a claim to be filed within 6 years from the time the alleged misconduct occurred, and oftentimes even sooner.